tinkernthink/PDF_Cleaner/README.md

 ## Note

-Remember to back up your original files before running this script.
-The changes it makes are not reversible.
+Remember to back up your original files before running this script even though the changes are saved as a new file.

 This script doesn't support PDFs with encryption or certain types of compression.
 For PDFs that cannot be processed due to these issues, consider using a more powerful library such as PDFBox or iText, but these would require Java.